March 12, 2026 · Roofing

 4. After the Job: Warranty and Follow-Up

-A properly installed roof from a factory-certified contractor comes with two layers of warranty: the manufacturer's material warranty (typically 30 to 50 years depending on the shingle line selected) and the contractor's workmanship warranty.
-The manufacturer's warranty is only valid through certified installers — which is why certification matters and why the cheapest bid often isn't.
+A properly installed roof from a factory-certified contractor comes with the manufacturer's material warranty, typically 30 to 50 years non-prorated, depending on the shingle line.
+That warranty is only valid through certified installers, which is why certification matters and why the cheapest bid often isn't.

-After installation, you receive documentation of both warranties and a completion report from your project manager.
-If anything comes up in the first year — any question about an installation detail, a concern about how the ridge cap looks, anything — your project manager is your contact.
-Not a call center, not a warranty claims department.
+After installation, you receive documentation of your warranty and a completion report from your project manager.
+If anything comes up in the first year, any question about an installation detail, a concern about how the ridge cap looks, anything, your project manager is your contact.
+Not a call center, not a claims department.
 The same person who oversaw your job.